texnoforge/python-wopeditor/docs/install.md

 # Running from Source

-You should be ablo to run `wopeditor` from source on many different systems supported by Kivy framework including Linux and Windows.
+You should be able to run `wopeditor` from source on many different systems supported by Kivy framework including Linux and Windows.

 ## Getting Sources